Tissa Vitharana: Career

-Politics & Lanka Sama Samaja Party
+Political career

 Following retirement in 1994 Vitharana was a professor of microbiology at the University of Sri Jayewardenepura from 1995 to 2000 and an advisor to the Minister of Science and Technology from 1994 to 2001.

 Vitharana joined the Lanka Sama Samaja Party (LSSP) in 1974.
 On 20 January 2004 the Sri Lanka Freedom Party (SLFP) and the Janatha Vimukthi Peramuna (JVP) formed the United People's Freedom Alliance (UPFA).
 The Communist Party of Sri Lanka CPSL and LSSP joined the UPFA in February 2004.
 Vitharana was appointed as a UPFA National List MP in the Sri Lankan Parliament following the 2004 parliamentary election.
 He was appointed Minister of Science and Technology after the election.

 Vitharana was re-appointed as a UPFA National List MP following the 2010 parliamentary election.
 He lost his cabinet position after the election but shortly afterwards, in May 2010, he was appointed Minister of Technology and Research.
 He was promoted to Senior Minister of Scientific Affairs in November 2010.
 He lost his cabinet position following the 2015 presidential election.

-At the 2015 parliamentary election Vitharana was placed on the UPFA's list of National List candidates.
+At the 2015 parliamentary election, Vitharana was placed on the UPFA's list of National List candidates.
 However, after the election he was not appointed to the National List.